sysfce2/SFML_AlceEngine/readme.md

 <a href="LICENSE"><img src="https://img.shields.io/badge/license-MIT-informational?style=flat-square"/></a>
 </p>

-Alce Game Engine is a feature-rich game engine based on SFML and Box2D, designed to simplify the development of 2D games.
-Its primary goal is to provide a comprehensive suite of tools and components that streamline the creation process—from physics simulations and animations to user interface management and local storage.
+Alce Game Engine is a game engine based on SFML and Box2D, designed to simplify the development of 2D games.
+Its primary goal is to provide a comprehensive suite of tools and components that streamline the creation process.
+From physics simulations and animations to user interface management and local storage.

 # 📰 News and Updates